 The Talon appeared to be their crack at the heavy rock market, under the cover of the sub-brand of Heartfield.
 And this is definitely a guitar made for metal.

 Over the past twenty years the Talon has faded into obscurity, but there are a handful of collectors and enthusiasts out there who still cherish this little gem.
 Personally, I see where they are coming from.
-I’ve been a Talon owner since 1993, and it is the one guitar in my collection I could never part with.
+I’ve been a Talon owner since 1993, and it is the one of the guitars in my collection I could never part with.

 It served as my main guitar in several bands.
 I've used it in recording studios.
 It has been beaten up, torn down, thrown around, rebuilt, and pushed to the edge over the years.
 It still sounds great, and it is a joy to play.